bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 Basically, he needed to know why rockets took so long to fly off, what made them fly, and if they could fly straight in any way.
 That could be wrapped into some questions that wouldn't spark too much of an interest with the twins.

-Adrex turned a corner, and could see the two stories tall building which had its own flat roof which acted as a launchpad.
+After a few minutes of walking, Adrex turned a corner, and could see the two stories tall building which had its own flat roof which acted as a launchpad.
 The sign at the door said **Rockets with sparkles and glitter**, and it fooled no one.
-The twins specialized in sparkles and glitter, because that was what their customers wanted to see, and the customers would even have a chance to see some been shot up from the roof.
+The twins specialized in sparkles and glitter, because that was what their customers wanted to see, and the customers would even have a chance to see some being shot off from the roof.

 Adrex stood outside the door for a short moment, gathering his thoughts, and wiggled his face to look relaxed, clearing his voice with a few coughs, before he knocked trice on the door, and entered.

 The first thing Adrex noted when he entered was, that the air in here was not as bad as it had been at earlier occasions.
-It still had a bit of powder hanging in here, but this thought was shoved away as he saw one of the twins, Victoria, sitting with on the floor, knees up, and face buried in her hands - clearly not happy about something, though not audible crying.
+It still had a bit of powder hanging in here, but this train of thought was shoved away as he saw one of the twins, Victoria, sitting with on the floor, knees up, and face buried in her hands - clearly not happy about something, though not audible crying.
 As the door bell rang, a small shock went through her, as a face with red swollen eyes look towards the him, quickly changing a depressed frown to... a delight?

 Adrex wasn't sure what to say, but tried anyway: "Eh...
 Victo-"

 He was cut off, as she leapt up from the floor, and almost shot herself into him, arms hugging him.

-"Oh, Adrex - just the one I needed to see.
+"Oh, Adrex - just the one I needed to see" she started, her voice cracking a bit.
-I don't know if I can keep doing this" she started, her voice cracking a bit.
+"I don't know if I can keep on doing this."

-Adrex had to scan the room for whatever could have caused this, as he gently put his arms around her, gently patting her on the back.
+Adrex had to scan the room for whatever could have caused this, as he gently put his arms around her, lightly patting her on the back.
 There was no sign of a break-in, the desk had its papers stacked neatly, and finished products were stacked in glass cases - ah, there - at the floor, next to where she had been sitting was a scroll on the floor.
 That must have been what caused this.